I am convinced the dark serves us a chance to sharpen our sight and give us increased ability to navigate our way.

 Looking into the dark is not such a bad thing after all.
-I have learnt that uncertainty is okay and should be embraced — it is from it life can be constantly renewed.
+I have learnt that uncertainty is okay and should be embraced — it’s from that that life can be constantly renewed and elevated.

-When the darkness looms, walk through it and know it is okay if you’re not able to properly dissect and lay bare what goes on in it.
+When the darkness looms, walk through it and know it’s okay if you aren’t able to properly make sense of what goes on in it — your mind does.